ggenzone/portfolio-toolkit/docs/examples/basic_usage.rst

 Basic Usage Examples
 ====================

-This section provides basic examples of how to use Portfolio Tools.
+This section provides basic examples of how to use Portfolio Toolkit.

 Loading a Portfolio
 -------------------

 .. code-block:: python

-   from portfolio_tools.portfolio.portfolio import Portfolio from portfolio_tools.data_provider.yf_data_provider import YFDataProvider
+   from portfolio_toolkit.portfolio.portfolio import Portfolio from portfolio_toolkit.data_provider.yf_data_provider import YFDataProvider

    # Create a Yahoo Finance data provider
    data_provider = YFDataProvider()